Student and Parent Loans

 Perkins Loan Counseling

 Entrance Session and Master Promissory Note.
 When accepting a Perkins Loan for the first time, you are required to complete an entrance counseling session and Master Promissory Note.
-You will need to provide your FAFSA PIN, Social Security Number, last name, and date of birth.
-If you do not have a valid PIN, you must go to the Department of Education PIN website.
+You will need to provide your FSA ID, Social Security Number, last name, and date of birth.
+If you do not have a valid FSA ID, you must go to the FSA ID Website.
 You may access the Entrance Session and Master Promissory Note online.

 Exit Counseling.
 To complete your online exit interview, please access ECSI's Website.